What is toothpaste made of?

 It has emerged that some components are potentially harmful, while some additives – namely plastic microbeads – are needlessly present as decoration.

-While all chemicals are regulated, tested and monitored, what is disconcerting is that companies are not obliged by law to state which ingredients are used within products.
-So while some may be listed, there is no law to ensure that all of them are.
+While all chemicals are regulated, tested and monitored, what is disconcerting is that companies are not obliged by law to state exactly which ingredients are used within products.
+So while some may be listed, there is no law to enforce that all of them are.

 While the big companies are not using anything in their pastes that are known to be toxic, for some, it’s the lack of transparency that causes concern.